TransAlpina scenic road

 Route time: 2 hours and 45 minutes.

-Points of note: Marginimea Sibiului Villages, Lake Oasa, Cindrel natural park, Lake Vidra, Voineasa ski area,
+Points of note: Marginimea Sibiului Area (authentic villages), Lake Oasa, Cindrel nature park, Lake Vidra, Voineasa ski area,

 Horezu Monastery (UNESCO) & pottery center.